ufs-community/ufs-mrweather-app/docs/UsersGuide/source/config_new_platform.rst

 Porting CIME to a new machine
 -----------------------------

-This section described the steps needed to port the CIME workflow to a new platform.
+This section describes the steps needed to port the CIME workflow to a new platform.

 Build and install the "cprnc" tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^